nylm/3yourmindTest/README.md

 2) Install Maven and set path
 3) IntelliJ
 4) IntelliJ Plugins: "Cucumber for Java" and "Gherkin"
+5) Clone the project to your local repo.

 ```
 git clone https://github.com/ylm3/3yourmindTest.git